OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/04-reading-switch.md

 // circuit 1: switch controls turning an LED on and off to illustrate how the slide switch works
 // spdt switch (one side is pull-up, other side is pull-down) connected to an led -->

 The first circuit we build will have the LED directly controlled by the switch to demonstrate how the switch works.
-The Omega will be used as a source of voltage only, and won't really do anything to affect the operation of the circuit.
+The Omega will be used only as a power source and will not control the operation of the circuit.

 <!-- // TODO: circuit diagram, see paper notes -->